kaitlana797-spec/valentine/README.md

-# Valentine Surprise
+# I LOVE YOU ZULFAN

 ## 💌 About the Project

-A simple and charming Valentine's Day animation featuring an interactive envelope with a hidden love message and a beautiful floral scene.
+A simple and charming love animation featuring an interactive envelope with a hidden love message and a beautiful floral scene.

 ## ✨ Features
 - Animated envelope that opens and closes
-- A sweet Valentine's message inside the letter
+- A sweet love message inside the letter
 - A charming floral decoration
 - Responsive design